umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index.md

 ## **What You Need**

-To install a basic site in the Umbraco CMS, you need the following:
+To install a basic website in the Umbraco CMS, you need the following:

 * A clean and empty installation of the Umbraco CMS without the starter site installed.
-See the [Verify your Umbraco Installation](#verify-your-umbraco-installation)
+See the [Verifying your Umbraco Installation](#verifying-your-umbraco-installation)
 * This tutorial uses a copy of Retrospect – a HTML5, responsive website template from Templated.co - [https://templated.co/retrospect](https://templated.co/retrospect) or, if you prefer, you can use your own flat HTML files.

 ## **Getting Started**

 ### Installing Umbraco

-To download the latest version of Umbraco, follow the steps in the [Installation article](../../../Getting-Started/Setup/Install).
+To download the latest version of Umbraco, refer to the [Installation article](../../../Getting-Started/Setup/Install).
 On the installation wizard, follow the steps:

 1. Enter your **Name**, **Email**, and **Password**.
     ![Installing Umbraco](images/figure-7-installing-umbraco.png)